 Win at job interviews

 Once you do secure a job interview, pat yourself on the back!
-You're halfway to securing a job.
+You're halfway to achieving a job.
 Before the big day, prepare and research like it's going out of fashion.
 Make sure you have some questions ready to ask during the interview – because you're also interviewing them.
 To practice, you could get a family member or friend to test you on some common interview questions beforehand.

-Now all you have to do is turn up 15 minutes early to any interview you attend; dress smart and ensure you're well groomed; smile and look people in the eye; and don't forget that firm handshake (because weak handshakes are so off-putting).
+Now all you have to do is turn up 15 minutes early to any interview you attend; dress smart and ensure you're well-groomed; smile and look people in the eye, and don't forget that firm handshake (because weak handshakes are so off-putting).